GuilhermeAugustoFT/StyledComponents_Redux-Calculator/README.md

 # StyledComponents_Redux-Calculator
-A simple calculator made in react to train Redux and StyledComponents
+A simple calculator made in react to train Redux, StyledComponents and AtomicDesing structure.